Hao Chunrong

 Hao Chunrong (郝春荣 (Hǎo Chūnróng); born April 1963) is a former Chinese politician who spent her entire career in northeast China's Liaoning province.
-She was investigated by China's top anti-corruption (referred to as anti-graft in English language Chinese sources) agency in March 2022.
 Previously she served as vice governor of Liaoning.
 She is a delegate to the 13th National People's Congress.
+In March 2022, she was investigated by China's top anti-corruption agency.

+In May 2023, Hao was sentenced to 12 years in prison for taking nearly 19 million yuan in bribes and abuse of power.

 Early life and education

 Hao was born in Yantai, Shandong, in April 1963.
 In 1980, she entered Liaoyang Health School, and worked there after graduation.

 Career

 Hao joined the Chinese Communist Party (CCP) in January 1985.
 In September 1985, she became deputy secretary of Liaoyang Health Bureau Committee of the Communist Youth League of China, rising to secretary in April 1989.
 She served as deputy secretary of Liaoyang Committee of the Communist Youth League of China in February 1990, and nine months later promoted to the secretary position.
 In February 1996, she became vice governor of Taizihe District, rising to become governor in December 1999.
 In November 2000, she was admitted to member of the standing committee of the CCP Liaoyang Municipal Committee, the city's top authority.
 She concurrently served as vice mayor since January 2003.
 He was deputy party secretary of Chaoyang in April 2012, and held that office until March 2014, when she was appointed director of Liaoning Provincial Tourism Administration.
 In September 2016, she was promoted to acting mayor of Panjin, confirmed in October.
 In January 2018, she was elevated to vice governor of Liaoning, a position at vice-ministerial level.